yogat3ch/writing/Dynamic Voting System.md

 - voted up or down

 Ultimately, only proposers or amenders are granted edit permissions to make changes to the legislation, but community feedback in these forms may be used to guide the modifications.
 During the refinement phase, readers are encouraged to highlight critical components of the legislation.
-The hihighlights are aggregated and use
+These highlights are then used for [abuse prevention](#abuse prevention).

 ##### Popularity Voting
 The overall piece of legislation can be voted up or down during the refinement period.
 A variable threshold between one and seven items of legislation for consideration per period may be set per layer of the political hierarchy that determines the number of top voted pieces of legislation that may enter the voting phase.
 This number can be brought to vote during any legislative cycle to be changed for the following cycle(s).